What should I expect at my initial consultation?

 * Suspected past or present abuse or neglect of children, adults, and elders to the authorities, including Child Protection and law enforcement, based on information provided by the client or collateral sources.

 * If the therapist has reason to suspect the client is seriously in danger of harming him/herself or has threatened to harm another person.

 Fees allowed for mental health records.

 A mental health professional may charge a "reasonable fee" for releasing mental health records, and the professional is not required to provide the records until the fee is paid unless there is a medical emergency.
-Unlike the Texas Medical Board, none of the mental health licensing boards have adopted a fee guideline, preferring instead to leave the question of what is "reasonable" to the individual provider.
+Unlike the Texas Medical Board, none of the mental health licensing boards have adopted a fee guideline, preferring instead to leave the question of what is "reasonable" to the counseling professional.

 Time to respond to a request for mental health records.